Towards Browser Controls to Protect Cookies from Malicious Extensions: Implementation Evaluation

 \section{Implementation \& Evaluation}

 We implement \acroc by extending Chromium version 122.0.6168.0 with 535 lines of C++ code across 31 files.
-For evaluation, we deploy the prototype on a Ubuntu 20.04 machine running at 3.70 GHz with 32GB of RAM.
-To test \acroc we implemented two Node.js test servers: an HTTPS web application and a malicious endpoint.
-The test web application allows a user to register an account and log in.
+For evaluation, we deploy our prototype on an Ubuntu 20.04 machine running at 3.70 GHz with 32GB of RAM.
+To test \acroc we implemented a simple HTTPS web application using Node.js.
+The test application allows a user to register an account and log in.
 When logging in, the server generates a session cookie with pertinent cookie attributes for each test.
 To allow the server to create cookies with \texttt{BrowserOnly} and \texttt{Monitored} attributes, we added them to a fork of the Node.js cookie library.
-The malicious server acts as a relay for any messages sent by our malicious extensions discussed in section \ref{sec:case_study}.
 Our prototype and test network can be found on our open-source repository \cite{anonymous642_cream} while our fork of Node.js's cookie library can be found in a separate repository \cite{anonymous642_cookie}.
-We reemphasize that these new attributes are optional and \acroc remains compatible with websites that choose not to use them.
+We reemphasize that usage of these new attributes is optional and \acroc remains fully compatible with websites that choose not to use them.